Quick Live News browser hijacker removal instructions

-Most of the times users download and/or install PUAs through deceptive ads that are designed to cause it by executing certain scripts or setups of other programs.
-In the second case it happens when developers distribute PUAs by using a deceptive marketing method called "bundling".
-They include PUAs in various download and/or installation setups and as additional offers and hope that users will not decline them.
-Typically, those offers can be found in "Custom", "Advanced" and other similar settings of download and/or installation setups.
-It is common that users complete downloads and installations without checking and changing those settings, and that is how included PUAs are allowed to be downloaded and installed as well.
+Frequently, people download and install PUAs through deceptive ads, which execute certain scripts when clicked, or via the set-ups of other programs.
+In the second case, this happens when developers distribute PUAs using a deceptive marketing method called "bundling".
+They include PUAs into the download/installation set-ups as 'additional offers' and hope that users will not decline them.
+Typically, the offers can be found in "Custom", "Advanced" and other similar settings of the download/installation set-up.
+Many people fail to check and change these settings, thereby allowing included PUAs to infiltrate.

-It is recommended to download all programs from official websites and via direct links.
-Other sources, channels like third party downloaders (and installers), torrent clients, eMule (or other Peer-to-Peer networks), unofficial websites are often used to distribute various unwanted apps (in some cases even malicious apps).
-Therefore, they should not be trusted/used.
-Also, it is recommended to always check "Advanced", "Custom" and other similar settings of any download and installation setup and see of they contain offers to download and/or install additionally included programs.
-Intrusive ads that are shown on unofficial, questionable pages tend to open untrustworthy websites or even cause downloads, installations of unwanted applications.
-Ads of this type should not be clicked.
-If there are any unknown, unwanted and/or suspicious extensions, plug-ins or add-ons installed on a browser (or programs of this kind installed on the operating system), then they should be uninstalled immediately.
+You are advised to download all programs from official websites and via direct links.
+Other sources, channels such as third party downloaders (and installers), torrent clients, eMule (or other Peer-to-Peer networks), unofficial websites are often used to distribute unwanted apps (in some cases, malicious apps).
+Therefore, they should never be trusted or used.
+Check "Advanced", "Custom" and other similar settings of the download and installation setup and decline offers to download or install additionally-included programs.
+Do not click intrusive ads that are shown on unofficial, dubious pages, since these can open untrusted websites or even cause download/installation of unwanted applications.
+Remove any unknown, unwanted/suspicious extensions, plug-ins and add-ons installed on the browser, and programs of this kind installed on the operating system.
 If your computer is already infected with Quick Live News, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this browser hijacker.

-Notification saying that Quick Live News can read and change certain data (on Chrome):
+Notification stating that Quick Live News can read and change certain data (on Chrome):

-Notification saying that Quick Live News can access certain data (on Firefox):
+Notification stating that Quick Live News can access certain data (on Firefox):

 Website promoting Quick Live News browser hijacker: